DuckDeck/ViewChaos/README.md

 * Close will close the control panel
 * Some color porperty, the panel will show a ColorPick button, click this button a ColorPick will show, the can usr it to choose color.

+##Contact
+Any issue or problem please contact me:3421902@qq.com, I will be happy fix it